CityOfPhiladelphia/standards-docs/site-content/guidelines/content/common-usage.md

 title: Common usage
 date: 2017-05-15
 description: Embrace the City’s writing style by adopting our preferred words, phrases, and standards.
+type: filter
 menu:
   main:
     parent: content
 ---

-### Acronyms and abbreviations
+{{% filter-item Acronyms and abbreviations %}}

-* The first time you refer to an organization or project that uses an acronym, write out the full name and follow with the abbreviation in parentheses.
+The first time you refer to an organization or project that uses an acronym, write out the full name and follow with the abbreviation in parentheses.

-Example: The General Services Administration (GSA) oversees the business of the U.S. Federal Government.
+* **Example:** The General Services Administration (GSA) oversees the business of the U.S. Federal Government.

-* NASA, NAACP, Some names are more recognizable when they are abbreviated, as with IBM, and FBI.
+Some names are more recognizable when they are abbreviated, as with IBM, and FBI.

 In such instances, the acronym is always acceptable and you don’t need to spell out the full name at first use.

-* If at all possible, use a shortened version of the name, and not the acronym, in your second reference Use a shortened name instead of an acronym when making a second reference to something with a long title.
+#### If possible, use a shortened version of the name, and not the acronym, in your second reference
+Use a shortened name instead of an acronym when making a second reference to something with a long title.
 Readers can understand a shortened name without having to think about the first reference.
 This also helps prevent confusion between identical or similar acronyms.

-Example: Use Parks & Rec. instead of PPR.
+* **Example:** Use Parks & Rec. instead of PPR.

-Example: Use the Act instead of Fire and Police Employee Relations Act.
+* **Example:** Use the Act instead of Fire and Police Employee Relations Act.

-Example: Use Commerce in place of Department of Commerce, rather than DOC.
+* **Example:** Use Commerce in place of Department of Commerce, rather than DOC.

-Example: Use Corrections in place of Department of Corrections, rather than DOC.
+* **Example:** Use Corrections in place of Department of Corrections, rather than DOC.

-* Only use abbreviations without any explanation if they are in common use among the targeted readership (e.g., ZIP code, HTML, CSS PDF, URL and, in some cases, IT).
+Only use abbreviations without any explanation if they are in common use among the targeted readership (e.g., ZIP code, HTML, CSS PDF, URL and, in some cases, IT).

-* Acronyms should be capitalized.
+Acronyms should be capitalized.
 Otherwise, avoid unless they make the text easier to read.

-Example: ZIP is an acronym for Zone Improvement Plan.
+* **Example:** ZIP is an acronym for Zone Improvement Plan.

 Do not use an apostrophe to form the plural of an acronym.

-Example: Did you receive the PDFs?
+* **Example:** Did you receive the PDFs?
+{{% /filter-item %}}

-### Addresses
+{{% filter-item Addresses %}}
 When giving addresses spell out the street name entirely, but abbreviate the type of street (St., Rd.
 Blvd., etc).

-Example: 1401 John F. Kennedy Blvd.
+* **Example:** 1401 John F. Kennedy Blvd.
+{{% /filter-item %}}

-### All right / alright
+{{% filter-item "All right / alright" %}}

 Although "alright" is widely used, it is considered nonstandard English.
 As the American Heritage Dictionary notes, it is not “all right to use alright.”

-### Bimonthly / semimonthly
+{{% /filter-item %}}

+{{% filter-item "Bimonthly / semimonthly" %}}
-* Bimonthly is an adjective that means every two months.
+Bimonthly is an adjective that means every two months.
 Bimonthly is also a noun referring to a publication issued every two months.

-Example: I brought the cake for the bimonthly office party.
+* **Example:** I brought the cake for the bimonthly office party.

-Example: The company publishes several popular bimonthlies.
+* **Example:** The company publishes several popular bimonthlies.

-* Semimonthly is an adjective that means happening twice a month.
+Semimonthly is an adjective that means happening twice a month.

-Example: We have semimonthly meetings on the 1st and the 15th.
+* **Example:** We have semimonthly meetings on the 1st and the 15th.

-### Capital / capitol
+{{% /filter-item %}}

+{{% filter-item "Capital / capitol" %}}
-* Use “capitol” when referring to a building.
+Use “capitol” when referring to a building.

-Example: After speaking with Governor Wolf, representatives returned to the capitol.
+* **Example:** After speaking with Governor Wolf, representatives returned to the capitol.

-* Use “Capitol” only when referring to the building in Washington, DC.
+Use “Capitol” only when referring to the building in Washington, DC.

-Example: We took a field trip to the Capitol.
+* **Example:** We took a field trip to the Capitol.

-* Use “capital”  for talking about the official seat of a  government,  for talking about wealth or assets,  or for a capital letter.
+Use “capital”  for talking about the official seat of a  government,  for talking about wealth or assets,  or for a capital letter.

-Example: Harrisburg is the capital of Pennsylvania.
+* **Example:** Harrisburg is the capital of Pennsylvania.

-Example: After leaving the capitol building, Senator Toomey went to the Capitol to discuss plans to improve his state’s capital in Harrisburg, by investing more capital in infrastructure projects.
+* **Example:** After leaving the capitol building, Senator Toomey went to the Capitol to discuss plans to improve his state’s capital in Harrisburg, by investing more capital in infrastructure projects.

-### Citizen
+{{% /filter-item %}}

+{{% filter-item "Citizen" %}}
 Since some of those people living within the City might not be citizens, we prefer to use residents or individuals.

-### Companywide
+{{% /filter-item %}}

+{{% filter-item "Companywide" %}}
 NOT company-wide

-### Dates
+{{% /filter-item %}}

+{{% filter-item "Dates" %}}

-* Use numbers for dates and years.
+Use numbers for dates and years.

-* Don’t use st, nd, rd, or th.
+Don’t use st, nd, rd, or th.

-* When you use months with a date, only abbreviate the following months: Jan., Feb., Aug., Sept., Oct., Nov. and Dec.
+When you use months with a date, only abbreviate the following months: Jan., Feb., Aug., Sept., Oct., Nov. and Dec.

-Example: The Phillies’ opening day is April 8.
+* **Example:** The Phillies’ opening day is April 8.

-Example: The first day of school will be Wednesday, Sept.
+* **Example:** The first day of school will be Wednesday, Sept.
 9 this year.

-* You don’t need to use a comma if only a year and month are given.
+You don’t need to use a comma if only a year and month are given.

-Example: I began my job in December 2017.
+* **Example:** I began my job in December 2017.

-* You do need a comma when date, month and year are given.
+You do need a comma when date, month and year are given.

-Example: Philadelphia was founded on Oct.
+* **Example:** Philadelphia was founded on Oct.
 27, 1682.

-* Capitalize days of the week, and do not abbreviate.
+Capitalize days of the week, and do not abbreviate.

-Example: Mayor Kenney will be speaking at the event on Thursday.
+* **Example:** Mayor Kenney will be speaking at the event on Thursday.

-### e-
+{{% /filter-item %}}

+{{% filter-item "e-" %}}
 Use e-, with a hyphen, to abbreviate electronic

-Example: e-book, e-commerce
+* **Example:** e-book, e-commerce

 Exception – email
+{{% /filter-item %}}

-### Emigrate from / immigrate to
+{{% filter-item "Emigrate from / immigrate to" %}}

-* Emigrate means to leave one country or region to settle in another.
+Emigrate means to leave one country or region to settle in another.

-Example: In 1900, my grandfather emigrated from Russia.
+* **Example:** In 1900, my grandfather emigrated from Russia.

-* Immigrate means to enter another country and reside there.
+Immigrate means to enter another country and reside there.

-Example:  Many Mexicans immigrate to the United States to find work.
+* **Example:**  Many Mexicans immigrate to the United States to find work.

-### Figurative language
+{{% /filter-item %}}

+{{% filter-item "Figurative language" %}}
 Avoid using figurative language.
 It often doesn’t say what you actually mean and can make your content more difficult to understand.
 For example:

 * Drive (you can only drive vehicles, not schemes or people)